 How frequently do your webcomics update?

-Artifice is now complete, so it no longer updates.
+Artifice is also complete, so it no longer updates.
 You can read the entire comic starting here.
 And you can purchase the nice, glossy 8.5″ x 11″ graphic novel paperback on Amazon.com (and even a Kindle edition with a groovy Panel View feature which you can borrow for free if you have a Kindle device and sign up for a free Amazon Prime membership 30-day trial).

 What direction should I read your comics?